Deontic logic: Other variations

-Many other varieties of deontic logic have been developed, including non-monotonic deontic logics, paraconsistent deontic logics, and dynamic deontic logics.
+Many other varieties of deontic logic have been developed, including non-monotonic deontic logics, paraconsistent deontic logics, dynamic deontic logics, and hyperintensional deontic logics.

 History

 Early deontic logic

 Philosophers from the Indian Mimamsa school to those of Ancient Greece have remarked on the formal logical relations of deontic concepts and philosophers from the late Middle Ages compared deontic concepts with alethic ones.

-In his Elementa juris naturalis (written between 1669 and 1671), Gottfried Wilhelm Leibniz notes the logical relations between the licitum (permitted), the illicitum (prohibited), the debitum (obligatory), the, and the indifferens (facultative) are equivalent to those between the possibile, the impossibile, the necessarium, and the contingens respectively.
+In his Elementa juris naturalis (written between 1669 and 1671), Gottfried Wilhelm Leibniz notes the logical relations between the licitum (permitted), the illicitum (prohibited), the debitum (obligatory), and the indifferens (facultative) are equivalent to those between the possibile, the impossibile, the necessarium, and the contingens respectively.

-Mally's first deontic logic and von Wright's first plausible deontic logic
+Mally's first deontic logic and von Wright's first "plausible" deontic logic

 Ernst Mally, a pupil of Alexius Meinong, was the first to propose a formal system of deontic logic in his Grundgesetze des Sollens (1926) and he founded it on the syntax of Whitehead's and Russell's propositional calculus.
 Mally's deontic vocabulary consisted of the logical constants $\cup$ and $\cap$, unary connective $!$, and binary connectives $f$ and $\infty$.